ecmwf-ifs/field_api/Readme.md

 The field API owners (eg. FIELD\_2D\_OWNER) provide a way to declare and allocate  data to be used on CPU and GPU.
-The data is allocated by the API, the user don't have to allocate data by itself.
+The data is allocated by the API, the user doesn't have to allocate data by itself.
 Similarly, the user doesn't deallocate the data by himself, it is done by the API.
 When creating a owner, the user will need to provide the two arrays used to specify the lower and upper bounds of the array that will be created by field api.